107th Light Anti-Aircraft Regiment, Royal Artillery: 107th Light Anti-Aircraft Regiment

 On 1 January 1942 14th Royal Fusiliers transferred to the Royal Artillery (RA) to begin retraining in the light anti-aircraft (LAA) role as 107th Light Anti-Aircraft Regiment, with Regimental Headquarters (RHQ) and 351, 352 and 353 LAA Batteries, each equipped with 18 Bofors 40 mm guns.
-During initial training, 107th LAA Rgt joined Anti-Aircraft Command in January, but left before it had been assigned to a brigade.
+During initial training at Newquay and Yeovil, 107th LAA Rgt joined Anti-Aircraft Command, but left before it had been assigned to a brigade.

 The regiment served in VIII Corps District in South-West England until September, when it came under War Office control preparatory to being deployed overseas.
 By November 1942 it had the following organisation: